pmlmodelling/nctoolkit/docs/source/parallel.rst

     nc.options(parallel = False)

 This is because of the effects of manually terminating commands on multiprocessing lists, which nctoolkit uses when in parallel mode.
+This appears to be due to a book in multiprocessing, which is hard to avoid.